pahud/cdk-cloudfront-plus/src/demo/convert-query-string/README.md

     ```sh
     yarn watch
     ```
-2. check the difference of what resources are about to be deployed.
+2. check the difference of what resources are about to be deployed. (you could open another terminal to execute)
     ```sh
-    # The default region is N. Virginia (us-east-1).
+    # The default region is N. Virginia (us-east-1)
     cdk --app lib/demo/convert-query-string/index.js diff
     ```
 3. deploy the stack